inoi/trombi/doc/python-api.rst

       Additional keyword arguments can be given and those are all sent as JSON encoded query parameters to CouchDB.

+   .. method:: changes(callback[, **kw])

+      Fetches the ``_changes`` feed for the database.
+Optional keyword arguments are converted to query parameters for the changes feed.
+For possible keyword arguments, see `CouchDB database API entry`_ of changes feed.

+      If changes feed type is ``continous``, the callback is passed as both streaming and regular callback to the fetch function.
+The callback is called every time the changes feed sends a line of text that is JSON encoded.
+The argument to the callback is this line decoded.
+When the changes feed closes for some reason, the callback is called with ``None`` as an argument if the feed closed properly (ie. server closed the request with ``200 OK``).
+      Otherwise the callback is called with the error object.

+      .. _CouchDB database API entry: http://wiki.apache.org/couchdb/HTTP_database_API#Changes

    .. method:: temporary_view(callback, map_fun[, reduce_fun=None, language='javascript', **kwargs])

       Generates a temporary view and on success calls *callback* with